ajrcarey/pdfium-render/README.md

 implementations of both `PdfFormRadioButtonField::is_checked()` and `PdfForm::field_values()` to take appearance streams into account when determining which checkboxes or radio buttons are selected in an embedded form.

-Version 0.8.10 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles and points, the new `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates respectively, and the new `PdfDestinationViewSettings` enum and `PdfDestination::view()` function for retrieving the view settings for an internal document destination.

 ## Binding to Pdfium